 - Information to assist treatment and recycling - Producers must make information available to treatment facilities and reprocessors on each new type of EEE they put onto the UK market within one year, to assist them with reprocessing and handling the WEEE.

 - Provision of producer registration details - All producers must register with the relevant Environment Agency.
 This will generally be one of the duties performed by the PCS on the producer's behalf.
 The producer registration number must be provided to distributors when they sell EEE.

 - Report level of sales of products to their PCS so the PCS can collate quarterly and annual data for national reporting purposes.

 - Records of direct selling abroad - If a producer is based in the UK and selling direct to end users in other member states, records must be maintained of these sales including how the obligations in other member states have been complied with, for a period of six years.

 Commencing from the 1st January 2020, the reporting format used by producers when registering is being harmonised, so that the same data structure and format will be required when registering in all Member States.

 It is important to note that the WEEE Directive not only stipulates a minimum requirement for Member States to achieve, but it also does not specify exactly how the aims are to be achieved.
 Thus, each Member State has its own regulations and schemes to implement the WEEE Directive, however it has decided is easiest and most appropriate.

 The main impact this has on producers is that they currently have to register with the national body (or join relevant schemes, as appropriate) in each Member State they sell to i.e. just joining the scheme of the Member State the producer is based in is not sufficient.
-This problem has been realised by the European Commission and is currently under review - as mentioned above.

 As the WEEE setup in each Member State is different, it is not possible to detail everything on this web site.
 For assistance regarding WEEE obligations in Member States other than the UK, please contact us at Conformance to discuss your needs.